nonoesp/adsk-recharge-2019/README.md

 # Autodesk Recharge 2019

 A two-week sprint playing with Docker, Tensorflow, Webpack, Runway, Refinery, Dynamo, and much more.
-(The Docker [Get Started](https://docs.docker.com/get-started/) tutorial was extremely useful to get going.)

 ## docker-pix2pix

 Serve `pix2pix-tensorflow` with Docker.
 No matter where you are.
 (Works on Windows, Linux, macOS.)
+The Docker [Get Started](https://docs.docker.com/get-started/) tutorial was extremely useful to get going.

 ## dynamo-pix2pix-request